 fee = fake_exponential(MIN_REQUEST_FEE, excess, REQUEST_FEE_UPDATE_FRACTION)

-| Bytes | Field |
+| Bytes | Field | Description |

 0:48 |

-pubkey — 48-byte BLS public key |
+48-byte BLS public key |

 48:80 |

-withdrawal_credentials — 32-byte commitment (version byte + execution_address) |
+32-byte commitment (version byte + execution_address) |

 80:88 |

-amount — big-endian uint64, in gwei (EIP-7002's input convention) |
+Big-endian uint64, in gwei |

 88:184 |

-signature — 96-byte BLS proof-of-possession |
+96-byte BLS proof-of-possession |

 A deposit request serves both a builder's first deposit and subsequent top-ups.
-The contract MUST reject the request unless both of the following hold:
+The contract MUST reject the request unless amount * 1 gwei >= BUILDER_MIN_DEPOSIT and msg.value >= amount * 1 gwei + fee.
+Any value beyond amount * 1 gwei + fee is retained by the contract and not credited to the builder.

-An exit request is submitted by calling the exit contract with calldata of exactly 48 bytes: the pubkey of the builder to exit.
-The contract MUST require msg.value >= fee (the same request fee as the deposit contract); it stakes no value and moves no ETH on the execution layer.
-On success it MUST append a BUILDER_EXIT_REQUEST_TYPE record of source_address (20) ++ pubkey (48) to its queue, where source_address is msg.sender, and emit the record as an anonymous log.
+An exit request is submitted by calling BUILDER_EXIT_CONTRACT_ADDRESS with calldata of exactly 48 bytes, the pubkey of the builder to exit.
+The contract MUST require msg.value >= fee.
+No value is staked.
+On success it queues a record of source_address (20) ++ pubkey (48), where source_address is msg.sender.

 The consensus layer decodes each dequeued record into one of two SSZ containers, selected by request type:

-class BuilderDepositRequest(object):
+class BuilderDepositRequest(Container):

 pubkey: Bytes48